stanfortonski/Tinder-Bot/README.md

 },
 #...
 ```
 3. To send message after match set your `match_message`.
 If `match_message` is empty it won't send message.
+Not implemented yet.
 4. Set your chance to like in percent.
 - If `chance_to_like` is 0 It will give only dislikes.
 - If `chance_to_like` is 100 It will give only likes.